withastro/astro/.changeset/dirty-rabbits-act.md

 + import { API_SECRET } from 'astro:env/server'
 ```

-Note that `getSecret()` can still be used to retrieve secrets not specified in your schema.
+Note that using `getSecret()` with these keys no longer involves any special handling and the raw value will be returned, just like retrieving secrets not specified in your schema.